outbrain/ob1k/README.md

 Ob1k is an asynchronous light-weight RPC framework for rapid development of async, high performance micro services.
 You can start an Ob1k embedded server from your code and once started it will serve HTTP requests based on the endpoints you have configured.
 Unlike traditional servlet containers, Ob1k is based on [Netty](http://netty.io/) asynchronous event-driven model, and uses a fixed thread-per-code pool for serving.
-The coordintation of asynchronous request is performed by using composable futures which enable you to easily compose and combine asynchonous operations.
+The coordination of an asynchronous request is performed by using composable futures which enable you to easily compose and combine asynchonous operations.

 ##Anatomy
 Ob1k project consists of the following sub libraries:
  - **ob1k-concurrent**        - Introduces composable futures, an alternative implementation of futures in Java.
- - **ob1k-core**              - RPC framework Client and server infrastructure.
+ - **ob1k-core**              - RPC framework client and server infrastructure.
  - **ob1k-db**                - A composable futures based asynchronous MySQL client.
  - **ob1k-cache**             - A composable futures based asynchronous [Memcached client](https://code.google.com/p/spymemcached/), and guava cache wrapper.
  - **ob1k-cql**               - A composable futures based asynchronous Cassandra client.